 Autism is now widely acknowledged in society.
 But did you know that people on the autistic spectrum can have great imagination?
-That some might not be able to speak, but can create complex language using electronic aids?
+Or that whilst some may not be able to speak, they can create complex language using electronic aids?
 Did you know that sensory issues can often be a fundamental cause of challenging behaviour?

 Many young people today have very busy and frenetic lives.
 A constant lifestyle full of stimulation, less boundaries and quiet times can result in many of them struggling to keep themselves regulated and in control of their emotions.
 We focus on the importance of encouraging young people to learn about identifying and coping with their key emotions, signs of stress or triggers.
 We discuss different forms of self-regulation including integrating stress–reducing and relaxation strategies into your day, (these can also be applied to siblings, or even yourself!!)

 Provides hands-on opportunities to experiment and try out practical strategies and approaches commonly used when dealing with young people with MSN.
 Bring your own ‘challenges’ or we can work through example case studies so that you go away with ‘ready to use’ strategies.

 Outlines sensory development, sensory processing disorders & common impairments.
 This is an interactive workshop where participants will be expected to participate in different sensory ‘experiences’ and as a result, consider appropriate accommodation measures.
 This workshop is a good base for attending the Sensory Room Design & Use.